Stanliest/StudyNote/3S03/README.md

 * weakness: executing some statement once and oberve it behaves properly is no guarantee that it is correct.
 * each statement in the program is executing at least once
 #### edge coverage criterion (white)
-* some if else then while --> graph
+* some if else then while --> graphfla
 #### other testing criteria
 * condition coverage
 * path coverage: include all the path (if else, loops...)